Gardener Cary George begins his third year in charge of the Garden.

 The Minnesota Historical Society grant applied for in the winter to help fund Martha Hellander’s research on her Eloise Butler biography was approved at 1/2 the requested amount - $3,600 was approved.
 Martha planned to use the funds for a research trip east in the summer.
 (1)

-Friends president Ann Kessen presented the revised Mission Statement of The Friends and it was adopted as of April 15, 1989.
-The Board voted to approve $1000 in support of a Natural Resources Development Grant to be used to dredge the marsh and reconfigure the northern boundary fence of the Garden.
-Martha Crone’s family donated her slide collection to the Friends and a sorting project was underway.
+President Ann Kessen presented the Mission Statement (pdf) of The Friends and it was adopted as of April 15, 1989.
+This was the first such.
+A committee of Betty Bryan, Pat Thomesen, Shirley Schultz, Elaine Christenson and Ann Kessen had formed in October 1988 to create a proposal for a more definite "mission" for the Friends.
+[October 1 1988 minutes] The Board voted to approve $1,000 in support of a Natural Resources Development Grant to be used to dredge the marsh and reconfigure the northern boundary fence of the Garden.
+Martha Crone’s daughter Janet donated Martha's slide collection to the Friends and a sorting project was underway.
 The hood on the fireplace in the shelter was cleaned and polished.
 (1)

 On May 20th, the Friends held their annual meeting at the Martha Crone Shelter.